 A functional resume focuses on your skills, abilities, and achievements instead of on your chronological work history.
 This resume might have sections that list your skills in different categories, or sections that highlight different types of experiences you have had.

 A functional resume is typically used by job seekers who are changing careers, who have gaps in their employment history, or who have limited work experience.

-Read here for an example of a functional resume and get a template to download.
+Review an Example: Read here for an example of a functional resume and get a template to download.

 A combination resume is a cross between a traditional resume and a functional resume.
 It lists your skills and achievements at the top of the resume, with your employment history below.

 With this type of resume, you can highlight the skills you have that are relevant to the job you are applying for, and also provide a chronological work history.
 Because many employers want to see the traditional chronological work history, this is often a good choice for people who want to highlight their skills.